Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Bulk geometry in the Schr o dinger picture

 The evolution under the SSD Hamiltonian is simplified by introducing the boundary Poincar\'e coordinate $(z_P,\bar{z}_P)$.
 The boundary global coordinate $(w,\bar{w})$ and the boundary Poincar\'e coordinate $(z_P,\bar{z}_P)$ are related as

 where $z_P=\tau_P+ix_P$ and $\bar{z}_P=\tau_P-ix_P$ are the complex coordinates in the Poincar\'e coordinate.
 The symbol $\tau_P$ is the Euclidean time coordinate, and $x_P$ is the spatial coordinate ($-\infty<x_P<\infty$) in the plane where the Poincar\'e coordinate is defined.
-Notice that in this Poincar\'e coordinate, the two fixed points of the SSD Hamiltonian is located at the origin and the spatial infinity.
+The two fixed points of the SSD Hamiltonian is located at the origin and the spatial infinity.

 Now let us see how the Poincar\'e coordinate simplifies the translation under the SSD Hamiltonian.
 The flow of the Poincar\'e time is generated by the following Hamiltonian